Protein modeling in the AlphaFold era

 What do you think is the ideal protein for AlphaFold?
 Do you think homology modeling is dead?

 The use of MSA has been cited as a limitation for AlphaFold and related methods.
 However, the predictions are significantly worse without MSA or with MSAs without depth.
-One way to improve predictions is to use a protein natural language model (PLN), i.e., a model trained to predict sequence from sequence and not dependent on good MSAs.
+One way to improve predictions is to use a protein natural language model (PLMs), i.e., a model trained to predict sequence from sequence and not dependent on good MSAs.
 Omegafold and ESMfold (also in Colabfold, here and here, respectively) are two new implementations that require only a single sequence.
-They are quite fast and perform better than AlphaFold when using a single sequence.
-However, since PLN is trained on existing sequences, these methods still perform significantly worse on orphan sequences.
-That is, the language models seem to just remember the training MSAs Elofsson (2023).
+While AlphaFold2 uses deep learning with multiple sequence alignments (MSAs) to infer protein structures, PLMs learn the “language” of protein sequences directly, representing amino acid sequences.
+Each amino acid (e.g., alanine, glycine) is represented as a “token,” a numerical representation that the model can process.
+By training on extensive datasets of protein sequences, PLMs learn the patterns and relationships between amino acids, enabling them to predict 3D structures from single sequences.
+Essentially, PLMs treat amino acid sequences as “sentences,” where each amino acid is a “word”.
+This method offers advantages in speed and applicability, particularly for proteins without sufficient sequence homology.
+However, they may have lower overall accuracy compared to AlphaFold2 when MSAs are available.
+PLMs perform efficiently when using a single sequence, often surpassing AlphaFold in this scenario.
+Nevertheless, although they can outperform AF2, since PLMs are trained on existing sequences, these methods still show reduced performance on orphan sequences.
+That is, the language models seem to replicate the training MSAs (Elofsson 2023).

 AlphaFold was again the protagonist of CASP15, which took place in 2020, but it did not overwhelm the rest like in 2018.